pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 [Reduction via Bisection]: #Reduction.via.Bisection

 Sometimes you cannot simply remove all (or all but one) of the method bodies.
-For one reason or antoher (e.g. `impl Trait` in return position) you need to preserve the bodies of one or more methods that are not directly relevant to the bug at hand.
+For one reason or another (e.g. `impl Trait` in return position) you need to preserve the bodies of one or more methods that are not directly relevant to the bug at hand.